iamhyc/Aigis/README.md

   - Code Split Digits Option (2/3/4/'Even'/'None')
   - Set Password
   - Password Challenge Notification Period
+- [ ] Access Control with Authentication
+  - Auto-lock when in background
 - [ ] Password to master key via PBKDF2
   - master key stored in HUKS for AES *encrypt & examine* purpose only
   - so, cannot change password, or the secrets cannot export any more